aristanetworks/avd/docs/getting-started/ansible-usage-patterns.md

 ## Ansible Role: eos_cli_config_gen

 The `eos_cli_config_gen` role is the EOS configuration layer of AVD.
-It converts structured configuration data (in YAML format) into EOS CLI commands.
+It converts structured configuration data (in YAML format) into EOS configuration syntax.

 !!! warning "Not Recommended for Most Users"
     Using `eos_cli_config_gen` directly is **not the typical way** to use AVD.
 Most users should start with the `eos_designs` role, which provides a higher-level abstraction and automatically generates the structured configuration for you.